apache/beam-site/src/documentation/sdks/euphoria.md

 ## Euphoria Guide
 ### `Flow` your data
 Euphoria API is composed as a flow of operators called `BeamFlow`.
-There is a set of operators which allows to construct `BeamFlow` according to your Big Data application needs. `BeamFlows` are easily created from Beam `Pipeline`.
+There is a set of operators which allows you to construct BeamFlow according to your application needs. `BeamFlow` can be easily created from Beam `Pipeline`.
 ```java
 Pipeline pipeline = Pipeline.create(options);

 BeamFlow flow = BeamFlow.of(pipeline);
 ```
-Or from `PCollection`.
-That is especially useful when some of many Beam's IO are utilized as data inputs.
+Or from `PCollection`, which is especially useful when some of many Beam's IO are utilized as data inputs.
 ```java
 PCollection<T> inputPCollection = ...

 BeamFlow flow = BeamFlow.of(inputPCollection);
 ```
 ### Datasets
-Euphoria use concept of 'Datasets' to describe flows of data between operators.
-This concept is similar to Beam's `PCollection` and can be converted both ways through `BeamFlow`.
+Euphoria uses the concept of 'Datasets' to describe data flow between `Operators`.
+This concept is similar to Beam's `PCollection` and can be converted back and forth through `BeamFlow`.
 ```java
 PCollection<T> someCollection = ...